hari255/Deep-Learning/README.md

 Used Tensorflow, Keras, sci-kit learn, stats models, numpy, pandas, matlplotlib, plotly

+**Data**
+Data folder contains sample images we used to train the copmuter vision model.

 To benchmark my innovative approach, I've conducted a comprehensive performance analysis against the renowned VGG16 image-detection model.
 The findings not only highlight the superiority of my model but also shed light on key metrics that set it apart.